statisticsnorway/jupyterhub-extensions/TokenExchangeAuthenticator/README.md

-# TokenExchangeAuthenticator
+# TokenExchangeAuthenticator for JupyterHub.

-This Authenticator is built on top of [OAuthenticator](https://github.com/jupyterhub/oauthenticator), and authenticates users using OIDC and retrieves external Identity Provider (IDP) tokens using [token exchange](https://www.keycloak.org/docs/latest/securing_apps/#_token-exchange).
+This Authenticator can be plugged in and used with JupyterHub.
+It is built on top of [OAuthenticator](https://github.com/jupyterhub/oauthenticator), and authenticates users using OIDC and retrieves external Identity Provider (IDP) tokens using [token exchange](https://www.keycloak.org/docs/latest/securing_apps/#_token-exchange).
 This implementation is compatible with Keycloak as an [Identity Broker](https://www.keycloak.org/docs/latest/server_admin/#_identity_broker) and Google as an external IDP (see [Internal Token to External Token Exchange](https://www.keycloak.org/docs/latest/securing_apps/#internal-token-to-external-token-exchange)).

 It also implements a refresh mechanism, ensuring that both the internal access token as well as any external IDP tokens are updated individually.
 If the update is not possible, it forces a re-authentication of the user.